mfthomps/Labtainers/README.md

 The installation script and the update-designer.sh script set environment variables, so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+February 4, 2021
+- Add SIZE option to results artifacts
+- Simplify wireshark-intro assessment and parameterization and add PDF lab manual.
+- Provide parameter list values to pregrade.sh script as environment variables
+- enable X11 on the grader
+- put update-designer.sh into users path.

 January 19, 2021
 - Change management of README date/rev to update file in source repo.
 - Introduce GUI for creating/editing labs -- see labedit command.